Planning for Christmas

 During the holiday season, there can be extra pressures for many parents.
 Budgeting, making arrangements with your child’s other parent, and perhaps coping with being apart from your children over the holiday period can all be a challenge.

 However you spend the holiday period, this time of year can bring lots of fun for you and your family.
+Our community of single parents and our advice and information pages can help you plan the festive period and meet any challenges that come up.

 For more ideas on having fun, establishing new traditions and saving money at Christmas, check out our single parents’ single parents’ ideas for a happy Christmas.
-If you are about to experience your first Christmas as a single parent, see our six tips from other single mums and dads to help you.
+If you are about to experience your first Christmas as a single parent, see our tips from other single mums and dads to help you.

 - Our factsheet ‘Making ends meet’ has lots of advice on budgeting, as well as ideas from other single parents on how to save money.